Primitive Paint: 1947 Chevrolet Fleetmaster Woodie Wagon – STILL $88,000

 November 8, 2022 Update – The private seller replaced their expired listing with a fresh Craigslist ad.
 The pictures, description, and asking price of $78,000 all remain the same.

-Immediately following the end of World War II, domestic Automakers quickly converted back from wartime production to cars by offering mildly updated 1942 models.
-During this period, station wagon models continued to be produced out of wood.
+Immediately following the end of World War II, domestic Automakers quickly converted from wartime production to cars by offering mildly updated 1942 models.
+During this period, station wagon models continued to be produced from wood.
 While we often come across Ford wagons from this period, finding a comparable Chevrolet is much harder.
-This restored 1947 Chevrolet Fleetmaster woodie wagon, currently listed here on Craigslist in Cape Cod, Massachusetts, is a rare find, especially on Craigslist.
+This restored brown 1947 Chevrolet Fleetmaster woodie wagon for sale, first listed in October 2022 on Craigslist in Cape Cod, Massachusetts, is a rare site, especially on that classified service.
 The seller reports their Woodie Wagon’s repaint features Nitrocellulose Lacquer Paint used in the restoration.

-Currently offered for $78,000, Classic.com, the analytics and search engine for the collector car market, confirms the ask is at the high end of the five-year rolling average of this guide’s summary for all body styles of Chevrolet Fleetmasters produced between 1946 and 1948.
-This source includes only one Woodie Wagon that sold back in 2018 for $90,000.
-However, values overall for these cars have been slowly declining since that time.
+Now offered for $88,000 (the original ask was $78,000), Classic.com, the analytics and search engine for the collector car market, confirms the ask is at the high end of the five-year rolling average of this guide’s summary for all body styles of Chevrolet Fleetmasters produced between 1946 and 1948.
+This source includes only one Woodie Wagon sold in 2018 for $90,000.
+However, values overall for these cars have been slowly declining since then.
 By clicking on the green dots in the graph below, you can navigate to each comparable car sold as a way to help you evaluate the price of the truck featured here:

-As a second data point, the Collector Car Market Review Online Tool reveals the seller’s ask is two thousand dollars higher than this guide’s #1 “Excellent” appraisal of $76,000.
+As a second data point, the Collector Car Market Review Online Tool reveals the seller’s ask is twelve thousand dollars higher than this guide’s #1 “Excellent” appraisal of $76,000.
+As a third data point, the downloadable 2023 Old Cars Price Guide Big Book confirms the seller’s latest ask is $18,000 above this reference’s #1 “Excellent” estimate of $70,000.

 Chevrolet returned to civilian car production in 1946 with the Fleetmaster.
 Production of this car line continued for three model years (1946, 1947, and 1948) following World War II.
 Chevrolet launched the Series DK Fleetmaster as the top trim level model in the 1946 Chevrolet range, along with the lower level Series DJ Chevrolet Stylemaster.
 The Fleetmaster, which replaced the “prewar” Chevrolet Special Deluxe, featured a 216.5 cubic inch Straight-six engine connected to a 3-speed manual transmission.
 Body styles included 2-door Town Sedan, 4-door Sport Sedan, 2-door Sports Coupe, 2-door Convertible, and 4-door Station Wagon models.
 A Fleetline sub-series was available as the 2-door Aero Sedan and 4-door Sport Master Sedan, which featured “fastback” styling and additional triple moldings on all fenders.